cakeio-unreal/cakeio-unreal.github.io/docs/files/blueprint.md

 {% assign bp_file_id="write-bytes-to-file" %}
 {% include components/blueprint_image.md %}

-{: .warning }
-The write functions will fail if the file does not exist, so be sure to check before calling them.

 If we want to append data to the file instead of overwriting its old contents, we use `AppendTextToFile` or `AppendBytesToFile` :

 {% assign bp_file_id="append-text-to-file" %}